20 Philodendron Plants for Indoors with Names and Pictures

 Philodendron 'Summer Glory'

 Philodendron 'Summer Glory' is a non-climbing upright bush which looks magnificent in a pot.
-Learn how to grow and care for Philodendron 'Summer Glory'.
+To keep it upright, give it a moss-pole for support inorder to grow the large beautiful leaves.
+It is among the best tropical foliage plants for the home.

 3. Philodendron elegans (Finger-leaf Philodendron)